-Michelle Pfeiffer Says Sexual Harassment in Hollywood is ‘Systemic’
+Michelle Pfeiffer Says Sexual Harassment in Hollywood Is ‘Systemic’

-Uma Thurman remained mum when asked about the sexual harassment allegations against Harvey Weinstein, but Michelle Pfeiffer didn’t shy away from the conversation in a new interview with the BBC.
+When asked recently about the sexual-harassment and assault allegations against Harvey Weinstein, Uma Thurman decided to remain mum for now, unlike Michelle Pfeiffer who chose not to shy away from the topic in a new interview with the BBC.

 “I have never worked with Harvey,” Pfeiffer told the BBC.
 “I have had some experiences, and I have to say, since this has all come out there really hasn’t been one woman that I’ve talked to who hasn’t had an experience.
 And it just really goes to show you how systemic the problem is.”